-As the previous section outlined, making comparisons between police recorded crime and the SCJS is not straightforward.
-In order to explore the relationship between the sources, it is necessary to look at those crimes that are covered by both dataset.
+As the previous section has outlined, making comparisons between police recorded crime and the SCJS is not straightforward.
+In order to explore the relationship between the sources, it is necessary to look at those crimes which are covered by both datasets.
 Comparisons between recorded crime and SCJS data are made in on-going statistics publications by examining a comparable subset of crimes .
-On this basis, of the 815,000 crimes estimated by the 2012/13 SCJS, just under two-thirds (65%) can be compared with police recorded crimes.
+On this basis, of the 815,000 crimes estimated by the 2012/13 SCJS, just under two-thirds (527,000%) can be compared with police recorded crimes.